|147D.09||LIMITATIONS OF PRACTICE.|

 The board shall periodically select a random sample of licensed traditional midwives and require those licensed traditional midwives to supply the board with evidence of having completed the continuing education to which they attested.
 Documentation may come directly from the licensed traditional midwife or from state or national organizations that maintain continuing education records.

 The board shall appoint a five-member Advisory Council on Licensed Traditional Midwifery.
-One member shall be a licensed physician who has been or is currently consulting with licensed traditional midwives, appointed from a list of names submitted to the board by the Minnesota Medical Association.
-Three members shall be licensed traditional midwives appointed from a list of names submitted to the board by Midwifery Now.
-One member shall be a home birth parent appointed from a list of names submitted to the board by Minnesota Families for Midwifery.
+One member shall be a licensed physician who has been or is currently consulting or collaborating with licensed traditional midwives appointed from a list of names submitted to the board by the Minnesota Council of Certified Professional Midwives or its successors.
+Three members shall be licensed traditional midwives appointed from a list of names submitted to the board by Midwifery Now and the Minnesota Council of Certified Professional Midwives or their successors.
+One member shall be a parent of a child born under the care of a licensed traditional midwife appointed from a list of names submitted to the board by Minnesota Families for Midwifery, or its successor.

 The advisory council shall be organized and administered under section 15.059.